-El Niño-Southern Oscillation (ENSO)
+El Niño–Southern Oscillation (ENSO)

-AR5 reported with medium confidence that ENSO-like variability existed, at least sporadically, during the warm background state of the Pliocene.
+The AR5 reported with medium confidence that ENSO-like variability existed, at least sporadically, during the warm background state of the Pliocene.
 It was also found (high confidence) that ENSO has remained highly variable during the last 7 kyr with no discernible orbital modulation.
-AR5 concluded that large variability on interannual to decadal timescales, and differences between datasets, precluded robust conclusions on any changes in ENSO during the instrumental period.
-SROCC reported epochs of strong ENSO variability throughout the Holocene, with no indications of a systematic trend in ENSO amplitude, but with some indication that the ENSO amplitude over 1979–2009 was greater than at any point in the period from 1590–1880 CE.
+The AR5 concluded that large variability on interannual to decadal timescales, and differences between datasets, precluded robust conclusions on any changes in ENSO during the instrumental period.
+The SROCC reported epochs of strong ENSO variability throughout the Holocene, with no indications of a systematic trend in ENSO amplitude, but with some indication that the ENSO amplitude over 1979–2009 was greater than at any point in the period from 1590–1880 CE.
 It was also reported that the frequency and intensity of El Niño events in the period from 1951–2000 was high relative to 1901–1950.